tjgrant11/experience-builder-developer-edition/README.md

 # experience-builder-developer-edition
-Examples of custom widget development for use in ESRI Experience Builder maps
+Example of custom widget development for use in ESRI Experience Builder maps